glotzerlab/row/README.md

 twice.
 Once a job completes, subsequent actions become eligible allowing you to process your entire workflow to completion over many submissions.

+The name is "row" as in "row, row, row your boat".

 Notable features:
 * Support both arbitrary directories and [signac](https://signac.io) workspaces.
 * Execute actions via arbitrary shell commands.